Syracuse, New York Estate Planning Services

 Our Syracuse estate planning attorneys serve families throughout Onondaga County, the surrounding counties, and elsewhere in New York.
-We encourage you to contact us for a free consultation about your particular estate planning needs.
+We encourage you to contact us for a no-obligation consultation about your particular estate planning needs.
 Learn more about our services below.

 A last will and testament, more commonly called a Will, is the basic building block of your estate plan.
 This document sets forth your wishes for the disposition of your property when you die.
 It only directs distribution of property that you own in your name alone and without beneficiary designation.
 It also names the personal representative who will administer your estate.

 There are many types of trusts available depending on your needs, but the most common are revocable living trusts and irrevocable living trusts.
 After your death, the successor trustee you name will manage and distribute trust assets for your beneficiaries according to the rules you made when you created the trust.
 One major benefit of a trust is that the property it holds does not need to go through probate.